pablodecm/phd_thesis/src/104_chapter_4.md

-and its corresponding risk $R(f_B)$, also referred as *residual error*, can only be estimated if $p(\boldsymbol{x},\boldsymbol{y})$ is known and the expectation can be computed analytically, which is very rarely the case in real world problem, but it can be useful nevertheless when benchmarking techniques in synthetic datasets.
+and its corresponding risk $R(f_B)$, also referred as *residual error*, can only be estimated if $p(\boldsymbol{x},\boldsymbol{y})$ is known and the expectation can be computed analytically, which is very rarely the case in real world problems, but can be useful nevertheless when benchmarking techniques in synthetic datasets.

 Because most learning algorithms optimise $f$, or its parameters,